mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 - **Materials:** powdered zinc oxide
 - **Classes:** Alchemist (House of Abiogenesis)

-**Drink (8 Hours).** When a creature drinks this potion, their creature type changes to your choice of Elemental or Ooze for the duration (you choose each time you brew the potion), and they gain 5 Temporary Hit Points.
+**Drink (8 Hours).** When you brew this potion, choose the Elemental or Ooze creature type.
+When a creature drinks this potion, their creature type changes to the type you chose, and they gain 5 Temporary Hit Points.

 _Upsizing._ The Temporary Hit Points are increased to five times the potion size.